-The table below presents disaggregated revenues from contracts with customers for the three months ended June 30, 2019 by geography and offerings for each of our business segments.
-The company believes that this disaggregation best depicts how the nature, amount, timing and uncertainty of our revenues and cash flows are affected by industry, market and other economic factors
+The table below presents disaggregated revenues from contracts with customers by geography and offerings for each of our business segments.
+The Group believes this disaggregation best depicts how the nature, amount, timing and uncertainty of revenues and cash flows are affected by industry, market and other economic factors.